Imaging atomic scattering potential in centroidal diffraction of elastic electrons

 Obviously, the variation in $q$ can be affected by either scanning $\theta$ with fixed $E$ ($k$) or tuning $E$ while looking along a fixed $\theta$, laying out a 2D diffraction landscape~\cite{aiswarya2024simultaneous}.

 Experimental data for \textit{e}-Cd collision are collected using a crossed-beam spectrometer where a mono-energetic electron beam is focused onto the atomic beam, and the scattered electrons are detected as a function of $E$ and $\theta$.
-The principal parts of the spectrometer are: (i) the vacuum chamber containing an oven for metals, an electron source with a monochromator and a scattered electron detector with an analyzer; (ii) the system of vacuum pumps and electric power supplies; and (iii) measuring instruments~\cite{filipovic1988}.
+The principal parts of the spectrometer are: (i) the vacuum chamber containing an oven for metals, an electron source with a monochromator and a scattered electron detector with an analyzer; (ii) the system of vacuum pumps and electric power supplies; and (iii) measuring instruments~\cite{filipovic1988, milisavljevic2004, rabasovic2008}.
 The oven heated by coaxial wires is used to produce a gas-phase atoms beam by vaporizing a solid sample~\cite{marinkovic2007}.
 The monochromator and analyzer were constructed as systems of cylindrical electrostatic lenses with hemispherical dispersion elements.
 The electron optics was designed along principles outlined by Kuyatt~\cite{kuyatt1967} and by Chutjian~\cite{chutjian1974}.
-The $E$ range of the impact electrons was from several eV to 100 eV with the resolution of the spectrometer of about 50 meV, and the scattering angles ranged from 6$^\circ$ to 150$^\circ$.
+The $E$ range of the impact electrons was from several eV to 100 eV and $\theta$ ranged from 6$^\circ$ to 150$^\circ$.
+The achieved energy resolution of energy-loss spectra was 50 meV, while the angular resolution of the spectrometer was 1.5$^\circ$ in DCS measurements.

 In Figure \ref{fig1}, our measured angular DCS in the absolute scale (numerical data in SM~\cite{SM_e-atomsc}) of elastic \textit{e}-Cd for a selection of $E$ compares well with our calculations.
 Results show maxima and minima, in varied intensities, representing bright and dark diffraction fringes.
 Even though at lower $E$ theory somewhat over-sharpens the minima, the qualitative agreement is obvious.
 Generally, this fringe pattern is seen to shrink with increasing $E$.